Bribie Island: Geography

 The island is composed of the same coastal sand plains found on the mainland.
 The sand has been blown in to two large, low-lying dunes, extending towards the north-west.

 Suburbs

 Crossing to southern part of the island from the mainland via the bridge, the first suburb to be encountered is Bellara.
 The other four suburbs in the southern half of the island are Woorim (about 7 km away on the island's 'surf side'), Bongaree at the southern end of the island, on the 'calm side' or 'passage side' and Banksia Beach and White Patch at the northern end of the populated area, also on the 'passage side'.
 Two other localities, Welsby and Bribie Island North, make up the undeveloped northern part of the island.

-Bribie Island North is part of the Sunshine Coast Region while all of the other suburbs on the island are part of the Moreton Bay Region.
+Bribie Island North is part of the Sunshine Coast Region while all of the other suburbs on the island are part of the City of Moreton Bay.